nhsconnect/integration-adaptors/mhs/README.md

 * `MHS_INBOUND_QUEUE_USERNAME` (inbound only) The username to use when connecting to the amqp inbound queue.
 * `MHS_INBOUND_QUEUE_PASSWORD` (inbound only) The password to use when connecting to the amqp inbound queue.
 * `MHS_INBOUND_QUEUE_MAX_RETRIES` (inbound only) The max number of times to retry putting a message onto the amqp inbound queue.
 Defaults to 3.
 * `MHS_INBOUND_QUEUE_RETRY_DELAY` (inbound only) The delay in milliseconds between retrying putting a message onto the amqp inbound queue.
-Defaults to 100ms.
+Defaults to 1 second.

 ## Running Unit Tests
 - `pipenv run unittests` will run all unit tests.